 Kwasi H. Agyeman is a native of Brooklyn, New York but was raised in Ghana for nearly ten years.
 He is a recent graduate of The George Washington University with a bachelor’s degree in History.
 He is currently working as an assistant to the Acting Director of the David C. Driskell Center for the Study of the Visual Arts and Culture of African Americans and the African Diaspora at the University of Maryland.
 When he is not working as a history researcher, he loves to give black history tours of Washington D.C.
 He is also a proud member of Kappa Alpha Psi Fraternity, Inc.

-Statue of Freedom on the U.S. Capitol Dome "Image Ownership: Public Domain" Craftsman Philip Reid is best known as the enslaved African who worked on the casting of the Statue of Freedom which sits atop the Capitol building housing the United States Congress.
-Reid is … Read MorePhilip Reid (1820-1892)
+Philip Reid’s Lantern of the Dome of the United States Capitol, Washington D.C.
+“Image Ownership: Andreas Praefcke” Craftsman Philip Reid is best known as the enslaved African who worked on the casting of the Statue of Freedom which sits atop the Capitol building housing the … Read MorePhilip Reid (1820-1892)